Home Child Care Provider Pilot and Home Support Worker Pilot – Gaining experience category: After you apply

 Presenting your documents

-You must show your Port of Entry (POE) Letter of Introduction to the BSO, along with:
+You must show your port of entry (POE) letter of introduction to the BSO, along with

 - your passport

-- your visa (if you need one), and
+- your visa (if you need one)

 - any travel documents you’re carrying (such as airline tickets)

-You should also have supporting documents, such as proof that you meet requirements of the job, proof of work experience and education.
+You should also have supporting documents, such as proof that you meet requirements of the job, and proof of work experience and education.

 Once the BSO has checked your documents and confirms that you can enter Canada, they will print your work permit for you.
 If you have questions or there’s a mistake on your work permit, ask the officer before you leave.